LiuDan98/ParallelComputRZ/README.md

   - `RZzeros.txt`: A file for storing the first 1000 Riemann nontrivial zeros.
   - `ZetaZeros30.png`: Distribution of the first 30 nontrivial zeros of the Riemann Zeta function.
   - `ZetaZeros1000.png`: Distribution of the first 1000 nontrivial zeros of the Riemann Zeta function.
+  - `ZetaVisualization.png`: Visualization of Riemannian Zeta function generation with OpenGL.

 ## Riemann Zeta function